pandaninjas/java-sample-project/README.md

 # java-sample-project
-A sample Java project to showcase the Meterian scanner integration with GitHub actions
+A sample Java project to showcase the Meterian scanner integration with GitHub actions.